 Photograph depicts 2-6-0 locomotive #1 in Blairmore, Alberta, approximately 15 miles east of the B.C. border.
 It is disused and inoperable.
 Built by the Canadian Locomotive Company #1245.
 There are no dates or ownership names, but it was possibly owned by West Canadian Collieries Ltd.

 Photograph depicts 3-truck Shay locomotive #114 at the Vancouver Wharves Ltd. in North Vancouver.
 It was built in July 1928 as #3320.
+The ability of geared locomotives to exert maximum traction at low speeds was an asset when moving loaded grain cars to dockside elevators.
+The shay did this work until its boiler certificate expired.
 The hut at night contains a vertical steam boiler which appears to heat the fuel oil for locomotives coming from a fixed rail tank car.

 Photograph depicts a 3-truck Shay locomotive #115 , Railway Appliance Company, Vancouver Wharves Ltd. in North Vancouver.
 It was built by Lima Locomotive Works Inc. in October 1929 as works #3344.
 The 11 and the 5 of 115 are different castings, and the holes in the plate suggest the locomotive was #11 before.